Why does it occur?

 What does the operation involve?

 Historically this was always performed opening the operating theatre.
-Increasingly we are performing it closed i.e. not opening the finger but performing the procedure with a needle passed through the skin.
+Increasingly we are performing it closed i.e. not opening the finger but performing the procedure with a needle passed through the skin (this is similar to keyhole surgery).

 This is performed under local anaesthetic in the clinic.
 1-2 ml of long-acting local anaesthetic is injected at the site of surgery.
 A large needle is passed through the skin and the near end of the tendon sheath is divided over about 1cm to relieve the triggering.
 The patient should be able to bend the finger without triggering at the end of the procedure.
 No stitches are needed.
 A light dressing is applied.